 Moderate to high doses of alcohol increase the proportion of deep sleep (NREM stages) you get in your first few of your five or six sleep cycles.
 This comes at a sacrifice of time spent in REM.

 As a result of the above, your body goes through a REM rebound period where the latter sleep cycles are spent in REM stage at a much higher proportion than otherwise.
 This sleep is lighter, meaning you’re more easily awoken during these periods.

 Additionally, alcohol serves as a diuretic.

 Diuretics block water reabsorption during the excretory process happening in your kidneys, meaning way more water is being expelled from your body than needs to be.

 Alcohol can also increase the acidity of urine.

 Alcohol is a central nervous depressant, slowing brain activity and impeding muscle coordination and thought.

 While you might absolutely love a good (or not so good) bourbon at the end of the day, the sad matter of the fact is that while a pre-bed buzz certainly feels great and helps you fall asleep more easily, you’re disturbing your body’s natural sleep cycle and could be seriously screwing up your day.

-Here’s how boozing before bed is a bad habit, in handy list format
+Why boozing before bed is a bad habit

 Having a handful of drinks before bed means more time in NREM sleep — where the spooky stuff like sleepwalking, sleep talking, or sleep eating happens.